TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/java/index.md

 [Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Java](https://sampleprograms.io/languages/java) was written by:

+- Jeremy Grifski
 - Marius
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 07 2019 00:40:32.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
 The solution was first committed on Oct 03 2018 13:08:02.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution